Creating collective variables¶

 CoordinateFunctionCV, since the it only depends on the

 coordinates.
-This can offer some improvements when using methods that
+This can offer some small perfomance/storage improvements when

 To test that your CV gives the result you expect, create a snapshot called